vidaud/seta/seta-doc/docs/user-guide/communities.md

 * **Private Community**:  The information and conversations can only be accessed by users with log-ins(often sent via invitation to a specific group or pre-loaded into the Community platforms membership database).
 All users are forced to ask for authorization to join and then been able to see content and conversations.
 In this type of communities the administrators have the ability to deny access to users who don't fit membership credentials (i.e. *members customers participants in a specific industry*)

-## Dashboard
+## Communities Web Interface

 The main screen of the Communities is the ^^Dashboard^^.
-Here you can see the information related to
+Here you can see the information related to the communities:

+- The Communities created by the user
+- The Resources created by the user
+- The members of the Communities
+- The notifications
+- The latest request from users to the Communities
+- The newest members to the Communities
+- The last Resources created

 ### Create a Community